 Essentially free to create with Google’s alternative to PowerPoint, a slideshow presentation is a cost-effective way to create content.
 They’re easy to make, navigate, and share.
 They also have a nice mix of visuals and text to keep viewers engaged.

 You can utilize this form to create educational guides, portfolio galleries, lists of items, or even just inspirational quotes relevant to our niche/audience.

 You might then utilize the rest of your budget to strategically advertise your slideshow within a highly targeted community, such as a feature or compliment to a relevant article on a site that has a high readership.

-It should be noted there are actually slideshow specialists who charge around $150-300 to create extremely professional and sleek presentations.
+It should be noted there are actually slideshow specialists who charge anywhere from $100 to $500 or more to create extremely professional and sleek presentations.
 They’ll customize images, visualize your data, and create seamless narratives for strategic messaging.

 The resurgence of the infographic started only five or six years ago with the term specifically applied to digital infographics — not infographic posters — and have become so popular that sites were created specifically for the purpose of creating infographics, such as: